-We explore two different risk levels to see whether subjects are reacting to risk as we would expect and to ensure that we have some subjects who experience several rounds of "unemployment."
-In each production round there was a probability, p, that a subject would become "unemployed", i.e., be forced to sit out for a production round and forgo earnings.
+"unemployment."
+In each production round, there was a probability, q, that a subject would become "unemployed," that is, be forced to sit out for a production round and forgo earnings.
 The value of p is constant for an entire experimental session and common for subjects within a session.
-For the low risk treatments p = 0.05, approximately the American unemployment rate under tight labor market conditions.
-For the high-risk treatments we set p = 0.25, approximately equal to what we are currently witnessing in the depressed parts of Europe.
+For the low-risk treatments, q = 0.05, approximately the American unemployment rate under tight labor market conditions.
+For the high-risk treatments, we set q = 0.25, approximately equal to what we are currently witnessing in the depressed parts of Europe.
 All subjects were told the value of p for their session.
 We also explained that unemployment risk is independent across subjects and that each subjects' unemployment risk is independent of their task performance and that of any other subject.
 As part of the comprehension quiz subjects were asked to state the unemployment risk for their session; the session was not allowed to proceed until all subjects answered this question correctly.

-Before each stage subjects were presented with the opportunity to vote over a social insurance policy designed to partially insure participants against income losses from "unemployment."
-Unlike other experimental studies focusing on the redistributive aspects of social insurance (Barber et al., 2013; Esarey et al., 2011a), we take the policy proposal as exogenous.
-Periodically, participants voted for either "option A" in which no insurance was provided and no taxes were levied or "option B" in which unemployed participants are guaranteed 120ECU for that round while all working participants contribute 7ECU to an insurance fund.
-To explicitly avoid any redistributive consequences we do not require the budget to balance, i.e. expenditures for insurance payments could exceed subjects' contributions or there could be a surplus.
+Before each stage subjects were presented with the opportunity to vote over a social insurance policy designed to partially insure participants against income losses from unemployment.
+Unlike other experimental studies focusing on the redistributive aspects of social insurance (Esarey, Salmon and Barrilleaux 2011a; Barber, Beramendi and Wibbels 2013), we take the policy proposal as exogenous.12 Specifically, participants voted for either "option A" in which no insurance was provided and no taxes were levied or "option B" in which unemployed participants are guaranteed 120 ECU for that round, while all working participants contribute 7 ECU to an insurance fund.
+To explicitly avoid any redistributive consequences we do not require the budget to balance, that is, expenditures for insurance payments could exceed subjects' contributions or there could be a surplus.
 Any deficit or surplus disappears at the end of the experiment; subjects are informed of all this.